 I used to think of the gospel as sort of a one-and-done invitation you need the day you get saved, and then you dust it off when doing summer ministry or handing out tracts at the park.

-Continue reading “The Greatest Man”
+Continue reading “The Gospel Unfolds Courage”